bokeh/bokeh/sphinx/source/docs/user_guide/jupyter.rst

 Jupyter Interactors
 ~~~~~~~~~~~~~~~~~~~

-It is possible to drive updates to Bokeh plots using notebook widgets,
+You can use notebook widgets, known as `interactors`_, to update
-known as `interactors`_.
-The key to doing this is the |push_notebook| function
+Bokeh plots.
+The key to doing this is the |push_notebook| function.
-described above.
-Typically it is called in the update callback for the
+The update callback for the interactors calls this function
-interactors, to update the plot from widget values.
-A screenshot of the
+to update the plot from widget values.
+See a screenshot of the
 :bokeh-tree:`examples/howto/notebook_comms/Jupyter Interactors.ipynb` example
-notebook is shown below:
+notebook below:

 .. image:: /_images/notebook_interactors.png
     :scale: 50 %